WHAT IS PERMACULTURE?

 Here is a brief introduction to our team.
 We are all focused on building and maintaining a fully-functioning, profitable, organic permaculture farm.
 We are proud to say that we are able to support 3 families of our staff member with vegetables, fruit and animal products.

 Shad Qudsi has 15 years experience in organic and commercial gardening and farming.
 He is certified in Permaculture Design and has over 6 years experience in holistic site development and homesteading.
 Shad originally set out to study mathematics and work in big business, but long ago had a change of heart.
 He can now be found dancing in his garden in Tzununa.
 Aside from all of this, Shad is an enthusiastic teacher who truly believes in the work he is doing.
 Human resiliency cannot be erased from the landscape and now, it is coming back with a gentle loving caress.

 After earning a degree in mechanical engineering, Max spent eight years enjoying rich travel experience in India, Southeast Asia, Latin America, USA and Canada between stints faking it at a handful of 'good' jobs.
 Eventually, Max left his marginal existence in New England and opened El Jocotel, a small ecoretreat on a slope around Lake Atitlan in the western highlands of Guatemala.
-There he studies, practices and teaches permaculture to visitors from around the globe.
+There, he has created an abundant permaculture-style homestead.
+Max studies, practices and teaches permaculture to visitors from around the globe.